 Wendell Pedestrian Plan

 In September of 2017, the Town of Wendell Board of Commissioners approved the Town's first Pedestrian Plan.
 This plan was funded with the assistance of a NCDOT grant, following the Town's application in 2015.
-As part of this process, a stakeholder committee was formed and met with NCDOT and their chosen consultant (STANTEC) for the first time in February of 2016.
-The purpose of the pedestrian plan is to inventory the existing system of pedestrian facilities, identify critical pedestrian destinations and existing obstacles to walking, and prioritize pedestrian facility improvements.
+The purpose of the pedestrian plan was to inventory the existing system of pedestrian facilities, identify critical pedestrian destinations and existing obstacles to walking, and prioritize pedestrian facility improvements.

 Wake County Transit Plan